howardjw2/AttackHelper/README.rst

 If you would like to download or just look at the code, please visit the github page https://github.com/howardjw2/AttackHelper/

+If you're curious about the naming scheme of the java files, the name Bol comes from the character that this program was originally based on.

 After the download and after making any desired changes, you can turn this into a jar file.
 You must have a java runtime environment if you wish to do this and you should have a basic understanding of java.
 To turn the program into a jar file, see https://docs.oracle.com/javase/tutorial/deployment/jar/build.html

 Configurations in the Code